Skip to main content

 Maven Wrapper (Preferred):

-# If your project has mvnw, Flux-Orbit uses it automatically
+# If your project has mvnw, Deploy with Git uses it automatically

 ./mvnw clean package -DskipTests -B